Reliable Deck Repairs for Solms Homes

 Common Deck Repair Issues

-Our technicians inspects the present state of your deck and lays out the smartest solutions, for example swapping damaged boards, strengthening weak areas, or refinishing the surface.
+Our technicians reviews the present state of your deck and recommends the smartest solutions, for example swapping damaged boards, strengthening weak areas, or restoring the finish.

 Framing and support upgrades: tightening connections to restore load capacity.